Autism and Puberty

 - Forming good habits, including the habit of forming good habits!

-- Learning about ALL of the different types of protection that are available for this time.
+- Learning about ALL of the different types of products that are available for this time.
 It is hard to believe we only had one or two things to choose from when now there are gobs!